I'm editing and republishing a diary about my passive solar heated home that I first posted five years ago. Now I've lived in the home for 21 years.

 Can reduce heating bills by large amounts; in our case, we have no furnace.

-Being personally fiscally conservative I put up a down payment of well over 25%.
 During the construction I was my own general contractor.
 This involved a grueling routine starting with a morning ferry trip to the building site, several hours of work, followed a ferry trip back to the mainland in time for a swing shift at the factory.

 The size of the Home is modest at 1,170 square feet.
 I've never understood the bigger is better idea when it comes to houses, or cars.
 Speaking of cars while my house is located in a very quiet rural setting, a free county bus route into town goes past the front door once an hour.
-A picture of the house appeared with this Seattle Times article about passive solar architecture in 1994.